 The TU has a good goal that many would support, given that it is fundamentally good and noble, but only the TU thinks the means they have chosen are acceptable.
 Perhaps this particular road to utopia is Powered by a Forsaken Child or simply includes a nauseating level of necessary sacrifices.

 Well, if people are allowed to do whatever they want, they'll make a mess of our Utopia.
 Better get rid of that pesky free will.

 The problem is the goal

 We should maximize the average happiness.
-This can be done with killing off everyone who's unhappy.
+This can be done with 'exiling' (and then secretly exterminating) the unhappy people.

 Negative Utilitarianism: Instead of maximizing happiness, we should only focus on minimizing suffering.
-However, all living things suffer to some extent, so we should just put them out of their misery.
+However, since all living things suffer to some extent, we can only eliminate suffering by putting the unhappy out of their misery.